Mindful Eating Programs and Training

 A “New” Diet is the Same Old Thing

-As you consider what’s working for you and what’s not, I hope you will think about your relationship with food
+As you consider what’s working for you and what’s not, I hope you’ll think about your relationship with food

 Clear the Clutter